-Money Market Fund ("the Fund") is a portfolio in the Victoria Mutual Wealth Management Unit Trust ("the Trust") which was established by Trust Deed dated December 11, 2013 and registered in Jamaica on September 24, 2015 as a Unit Trust Scheme under the Unit Trust Act.
+Equity Fund ("the Fund") is a portfolio in the Victoria Mutual Wealth Management Unit Trust ("the Trust") which was established by Trust Deed dated December 11, 2013 and registered in Jamaica on September 24, 2015 as a Unit Trust Scheme under the Unit Trust Act.
 The Trust is an open-ended fund comprising a diversified portfolio of investments.
-The Fund is managed by Victoria Mutual Wealth Management Limited, ("the Fund Manager"), and the Trustee is JCSD Trustee Services Limited.
+The Fund is managed by VM Wealth Management Limited, (formerly, Victoria Mutual Wealth Management Limited), ("the Fund Manager"), and the Trustee is JCSD Trustee Services Limited.
 Both companies are incorporated and domiciled in Jamaica.
 The registered office of the Fund is located at 75 Half Way Tree Road, Kingston, Jamaica, W.I.

-The Fund Manager is a wholly-owned subsidiary of Victoria Mutual Investments Limited ("parent company").
+The Fund Manager is a wholly-owned subsidiary of VM Investments Limited (formerly, Victoria Mutual Investments Limited) ("parent company").
 The Fund Manager is licenced by the Financial Services Commission ("FSC") as a Securities Dealer and is also a Member of the Jamaica Stock Exchange (JSE).
-The ultimate parent is The Victoria Mutual Building Society.